DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses.md

 | 09-07-2021 |	Final Presentations  |

 **How to apply**:<br>
-If you are interested, please send the following information to aiforhealth@radboudumc.nl before 5 January 2021:
+If you are interested, please send the following information to aiforhealth@radboudumc.nl:

 - Motivation letter (max 1 A4)
 - CV (max 1 A4)